Bronx Spinal Cord Accident Lawyer

 A spinal cord injury is one of the most expensive injuries a person can sustain.
 By-and-large, patients cannot work while receiving medical treatment.
 Some spinal cord injuries can be so catastrophic that they rob the victim of the ability to hold down almost any kind of employment.
 This is often the case when a spinal cord injury causes tetraplegia, full paralysis from the neck down.

 No amount of money will turn back time and give you any of your lost functions back, but seeking compensation for a spinal cord injury caused by another party can provide the funding you need to afford the treatment required for your injury.

 If you or someone you love has suffered a spinal cord injury as a consequence of someone else’s wrongful actions, New York law permits you to seek compensation for damages.
-The Bronx personal injury lawyers from Jacoby & Meyers, LLP, can help you through this difficult time.
+The Bronx Spinal Cord Accident lawyers from Jacoby & Meyers, LLP, can help you through this difficult time.
 Contact our Bronx office today for a free case evaluation to discuss the events that caused your spinal cord injury and determine the best path forward for your circumstances.